benaliart/accordeon-jquery/README.md

 # accordeon-jquery
-Create a accordeon effect on a list
+Create an accordeon effect on a list

 demo : <a href="http://www.aliarteo.com/accordeon-jquery/exemple.html" target="_blank">http://www.aliarteo.com/accordeon-jquery/exemple.html</a>

 <h2>How to Use</h2>

-Create an HTML structure like this for your accordeon list:

 Add JS files:
 Jquery, accordeonJquery and scrolltoID